-- Retained by NYSE Euronext to serve as Independent Consultant, pursuant to SEC Order, to conduct a comprehensive review of the market data delivery systems, and the policies, procedures and practices regarding compliance with Rule 603(a) of Regulation NMS of NYSE's securities exchanges to ensure that the systems comply with Rule 603(a).
+- Serve as Independent Consultant for NYSE Euronext, pursuant to SEC Order, charged with conducting a comprehensive review of the market data delivery systems, and the policies, procedures and practices regarding compliance with Rule 603(a) of Regulation NMS of NYSE’s securities exchanges to ensure that the systems comply with Rule 603(a).

 - Conducted internal investigation on behalf of Audit Committee of publicly-traded financial institution into whistleblower allegations of financial impropriety and provided recommendations for enhancing internal controls.